 Stable, high quality cash flows.
 The Company's facilities have a stable, predictable cash flow profile consisting of predominantly long-life electric generation assets that sell electricity under long-term fixed priced contracts or pursuant to regulated rates with investment grade and certain other creditworthy counterparties.
-As discussed above, PG&E, one of the Company's significant customers, filed for bankruptcy on January 29, 2019.
 The Company's facilities have minimal fuel risk.
 For the Company's conventional assets, fuel is provided by the toll counterparty or the cost thereof is a pass-through cost under the Contract for Differences.
 Renewable facilities have no fuel costs, and most of the Company's thermal infrastructure assets have contractual or regulatory tariff mechanisms for fuel cost recovery.
-The offtake agreements for the Company's conventional and renewable generation facilities have a weighted-average remaining duration, based on CAFD, of approximately 13 years as of December 31, 2019, providing long-term cash flow stability.
+The offtake agreements for the Company's conventional and renewable generation facilities have a weighted-average remaining duration, based on CAFD, of approximately 13 years as of December 31, 2020, providing long-term cash flow stability.
 The Company's generation offtake agreements with counterparties for whom credit ratings are available have a weighted-average Moody's rating of Ba1 based on rated capacity under contract.
 All of the Company's assets are in the U.S. and accordingly have no currency or repatriation risks.